Toloka/crowd-kit/README.md

 ## License

-© YANDEX LLC, 2020-2022.
+&copy; Crowd-Kit team authors, 2020&ndash;2023.
 Licensed under the Apache License, Version 2.0.
 See LICENSE file for more details.